jsterlibs/jster-cf-api/README.md

 The repository includes the following workers:

 * `ping` returns a `pong` text for testing
+* `security` returns the amount of stargazers related to a repository.
+This needs extra config (see below)
 * `stargazers` returns the amount of stargazers related to a repository.
 This needs extra config (see below)

 To get started with the workers, copy `denoflare.tpl.json` as `.denoflare` and make sure [denoflare](https://denoflare.dev/) is installed.